techiediaries/techiediaries/_posts/2020/angular-9/tutorial/2020-01-15-angular-9-realtime-chat-example-with-nodejs-socketio-and-websocket.md

 WebSocket is the internet protocol that allows for full duplex communication between a server and clients.
 The server may send data to a client without the client initiating a request.

+You can also read how to build a complete chat app with a hosted service like Pusher Chatkit or PubNub Chat in [Building a Chat App with TypeScript/Node.js, Ionic 5/Angular 9 & PubNub/Chatkit](https://www.techiediaries.com/angular/typescript-node-ionic-chat/)

 Let's see how to create a simple chat server with socket.io and websockets.

 ## Step 1 -- Creating the Chat Server